towerscripter1386/InstanceBuilder/docs/Macros/03_count.md

 ```

 ## Info
-`_count` allows to create a set of instances without hardcoding it inside of the code.
-It can only operate inside of the `InstanceEntry` hierarchy and allows you to compress the code. <br><br>
+`_count` allows you to create a set of instances without hardcoding it inside of the `_init`.
+It can only operate inside of the `InstanceEntry` and allows you to compress the code. <br><br>

-With the help of `_init` you can have some procedural capabilities, example below:
+Also with the help of `_init` you are able to have some procedural capabilities, example below:
 ```luau
 buildInstance{
   Type = "Part";